 - Outlines the design process so that you have a template for our work together.

-- Visits your site as least once, depending on your location.
+- Visits your site, depending on your location.

 - Provides you the skills necessary to perform a thorough site assessment and analysis of your site.